-It mentioned that in the past, when the commission charged by OTAs used to be around 10 percent, hoteliers and OTAs seemed to be working harmoniously.
+It mentioned that in the past when the commission charged by OTAs used to be around 10 percent, hoteliers and OTAs seemed to be working harmoniously.
 However, over the years, the commission percentage had dramatically increased, and now OTAs have been charging around 15-30 percent per booking which has become a definite pain to hoteliers’ bottom lines.

 The movement has started being picked up by many other smaller hotels.
-Although hotels realise that it’s hard to put a brake on these OTAs, at least focusing on getting more direct booking will help them make a dent in the high commission cut.
+Although hotels realize that it’s hard to put a brake on these OTAs, at least focusing on getting more direct booking will help them make a dent in the high commission cut.

 The Billboard Effect

-In a survey done by Google, it was revealed that, 52% of travellers will search for and visit your website after seeing you on OTA.
+In a survey done by Google, it was revealed that 52% of travellers will search for and visit your website after seeing you on OTA.
 This is also in line with a survey done by Tripadvisor where 57% of people surveyed worldwide acknowledged that they would use OTA to plan their trip but not all booked their hotel through OTAs.

 How OTA Can Help Hotels Increase Direct Booking

 Based on our explanation about how you should utilize the Billboard Effect, and be a smart hotelier in this relentless war of OTAs versus direct booking, here are our suggestions on what you should do:

 1 – OTA is your tool to create brand awareness for your hotel

 Don’t shut down OTAs straight away.
 We know that the typical guest journey on finding accommodation online normally starts with browsing one or several OTAs based on their selected destination.
 Only from there, they narrow down their options by price range, distance, and so on.